ahikiriza/rosanna/README.md

 # rosanna
-A school management information system for Rosanna Schools
+A school management information system for Rosanna School designed fully in django framework